 In Focus Preview: mark your calendars, more upcoming events in May, June

 BLUEFIELD, W.Va.
 (WVVA) - On the Sun.
-May 14 edition of In Focus, WVVA is featuring several upcoming events.
+May 14 edition of In Focus, WVVA featured several upcoming events.

 What is the first segment of In Focus about?